None¶

 AssertionError: unexpectedly None

-assertIsNotNone checks that its input is NOT None
+assertIsNotNone checks that what is in the parentheses is NOT None

 green: make it pass¶